Krka monastery: Architectural features

 The belltower of this monastery was built in the Romanesque style.
 Other monastery buildings from the 18th–19th century, the church, and the belfry are situated around a rectangular cloister with arcades.

-The complex also includes a chapel of Saint Sava built in the 19th century, under the tutelage of the Serbian Orthodox Bishop of Dalmatia Stefan Knežević, as well as a new building of the seminary and an additional dormitory building.
+The complex also includes a chapel of Saint Sava built in the 19th century under the tutelage of the Serbian Orthodox Bishop of Dalmatia, Stefan Knežević, as well as a new seminary building and an additional dormitory.
 The monastery has its archives and a library with a variety of ancient books and valuable items from the 14th to the 20th century, a collection of icons from the 15th and 18th century, silverware, embroideries and else, but a good part of it was moved in the 1990s to Serbia.